Implementing an agentic AI security structure in the UK

 • Canary tokens: plant decoy resources that trigger alerts if agents try to access them.
 That gives an early signal of malicious behaviour or drift.

-Governance frameworks and process
+Governance and process

 • Change control: require a documented risk assessment for agents that can act on critical assets.
 Keep versioned artefacts: prompt versions, policy versions, and model snapshots.